Caeden117/Curved-UI-Utility/README.md

 Currently WIP.
 I plan on utilizing the GitHub Wiki to document the various components and features of Curved UI Utility.

-For the time being, most of what you would
+For the time being, most of what you would want comes from the `CurvedUIController` class.

 # TODO
 - Add some editor tooling to speed up initial setup.